Human Centered Science Design

 No matter the emphasis area selected, all students start with a sequence of core courses covering all facets of data science and analytics and providing a hands-on introduction to tools, languages and techniques.
 You’ll learn about how to access, extract, model, analyze and visualize data and the statistical foundation of the results derived.
 Continuing in this direction, courses go over data storage and database systems, ethical considerations for certain industries, data collection, security and applied machine learning and modeling.

 Faculty members are invested in both your academic and career success and help guide your progress during the program.
-Helping you push your knowledge further, an eight-week case study followed by a capstone project requires you to utilize your full breadth of skills to analyze and gain insights from large data sets.
+Helping you push your knowledge further, a team case study project followed by a team capstone project requires you to utilize your full breadth of skills to analyze and gain insights from large data sets.

 Human-centered science design courses